clojure-emacs/inf-clojure/README.md

 It is highly recommended to use a cons pair like `("localhost" .
 5555)` to connect to a socket REPL, terminal REPLs are inherently hard to work with and support will be deprecated in the foreseeable future.
-If you use the same project often, make a dir-locals file with this information in `inf-clojure-custom-startup`.
+If you use the same project often, make a `.dir-locals.el` file with this information in `inf-clojure-custom-startup`.

 Note that if you decide _NOT_ to use the socket REPL, it is highly recommended you disable output coloring and/or readline facilities: `inf-clojure` does not